nes-lab/shepherd/docs/user/calibration.rst

     v_{physical} = v_{binary} \cdot gain + offset

-There are three "channels" and two "variables": harvesting, load and emulation, each with voltage and current.
+There are two "channels" and two "variables": harvesting and emulation, each with voltage and current.
 Thus the complete set of calibration values consists of 12 values.
 When storing recorded data, these values are stored together with the binary data.